AUTOPILOT TRIM INDICATOR TYPE C

 Experiment No. 1

-As described above I didn't quite know what to expect of this indicator as information was slightly misleading, however through this experiemnt I believe I've cracked it:
+As described above I didn't quite know what to expect of this indicator as information is sketchy, however through this experiemnt I believe I've cracked it:

 It takes signals from the flight control computer and the auto trim amplifier, so I simulated these signal using two potentiometers and a DC supply, giving two variable DC currents, one to each coil.